Locally Differentially Private Analysis of Graph Statistics: Experiments

-{\textbf{IMDB.}}~~The Internet Movie Database (denoted by \IMDB{}) was used for the Graph Drawing 2005 contest \cite{IMDB_GD05}.
-It includes a bipartite graph between $896308$ actors and $428440$ movies, where an edge between an actor and a movie represents that the actor participated in the movie.
+{\textbf{IMDB.}}~~The Internet Movie Database (denoted by \IMDB{}) \cite{IMDB_GD05} includes a bipartite graph between $896308$ actors and $428440$ movies.
 We assumed actors as users.
 From the bipartite graph, we extracted a graph $G^*$ with $896308$ nodes (actors), where an edge between two actors represents that they have played in the same movie.
 There are $57064358$ edges in $G^*$, and the average degree in $G^*$ is $63.7$ $(=\frac{57064358}{896308})$.